ohohoh3275/rust/thebook/01__ownership.md

 ---

 - this is Rust's unique feature
-- it enables neither programmer make memory free nor languages looks for garbage-collected
+- it enables neither programmer make memory free nor language looks for garbage-collected value.
-- so, Ownership does what other languages do for memory dellocation
+- so, Ownership can be used for what other languages do when memory dellocation

 ---